 Like many Bordeaux estates, Suduiraut passed through numerous hands for the next two centuries.
 During the 1940’s, 1950’s and 1960’s, the property went through a bad patch.
 For at a time, the wines were aged in vat, instead of oak, which did not help with the quality of the wine.

 That practice was fortunately discontinued.
 The wines had lost interest for many lovers of Sauternes.
 This changed in 1992 when Suduiraut was sold to AXA, the large French insurance group who count several other Bordeaux wine properties in their holdings.
-These estates include Chateau Pichon Baron in Pauillac and Chateau Petit Village in Pomerol.
+Those estates include Chateau Pichon Baron and Chateau Pibran in Pauillac.

 Chateau Suduiraut Vineyards, Terroir, Grapes, Winemaking

-Located close to Chateau dYquem, the massive 200 hectare Sauternes vineyard of Chateau Suduiraut has 92 hectares under vine.
+Located close to Chateau dYquem, the massive 200 hectare Sauternes vineyard of Chateau Suduiraut has 90 hectares under vine and in production.
 The terroir is mostly gravel, sand, limestone and clay soils that are on sloping hillsides.